jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You can always be a player god or protagonist because the game of evolution never stops.
 Life always wants more adaptions.
 And right now, we've upgraded to the Internet Age with our technology.
 But not our culture.

 Thus, act three is a simple question; do you believe in Techvolution?
-Do you think Right/Left philosophy is outdated?
+Do you think Right/Left extremists must stop running our politics?
 Do you hate antagonism even more than racism and communism?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?

 Even more important, do you want to hold the levers of power in your society instead of complaining, protesting, and hoping for change?
 Do you think our rulebook of regulations, codes, and laws should be easy to access, use, and understand?